neo3587/discord_cryptobot/README.md

 - **channel:** List of the ids of the channels where the bot will listen and reply the commands (leaving the list empty will listen all the channels).
 - **prefix:** The initial character for the commands.
 - **coin:** The name of your coin.
+- **tickrate**: API calls minimum refresh time (price check, coin supply, masternode count, ...).
 - **blocktime:** Block time in seconds (used for some calculations).
 - **token:** The token of your bot.

-*NOTE: The token on config.json is just an example, not the real one (for obvious reasons), use yours to work with your discord server.*
+*NOTE: The config.json of the repo is made for MCPC, you can use it as a template for your coin and discord server*

 # <a name = "currently-supported-exchanges"></a> Currently supported exchanges